-- 36. The Corporation undertakes a range of measures to seek assurance that contractual responsibilities under funding agreements are met.
-Within the year, external reviews were undertaken to monitor compliance with ESFA Funding Rules to identify funding risks and the effectiveness of controls for apprenticeships and in subcontracting controls. - 37.
-There was also a review of compliance with funding regulation for the Discretionary Learner Support Fund, alongside two European Social Fund Audits in the year; all of which provided positive assurance and nil funding clawback.
+37. The Corporation undertakes a range of measures to seek assurance that contractual responsibilities under funding agreements are met.
+Within the year, external reviews were undertaken to monitor compliance with ESFA Funding Rules to identify funding risks and the effectiveness of controls for apprenticeships and in subcontracting controls.